pkp/pkp-docs/dev/documentation/en/exercises/exercise3.md

 Enable the second language on your Journal.

 - Choose one Journal at Hosted Journals;
-    - Click at Settings Wizard:
+    - Click on Settings Wizard:

         ![Exercise 3 Image 1](./assets/exercise3-1.png)

-    - Click at tab Languages
+    - Click on the tab Languages

         ![Exercise 3 Image 2](./assets/exercise3-2.png)